YunoHost-Apps/excalidraw_ynh/doc/DESCRIPTION.md

-Excalidraw is a real-time collaborative word processing web service.
-It uses Markdown language.
+Excalidraw is a virtual collaborative whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them.